|

 Georges bought the property in 1924 and his son Pierre ran the winery for

-sons are active in the wine business.
+kids are active in the wine business.

-in improving the vinification of dry white wines in the region.
+reputation with slacker wines.
+In fact, he was instrumental in improving the vinification of dry white wines in the region.
 Of

 project going, be it cultivating "forbidden" grape varieties or